PortNLP/FairEXTSummarizer/README.md

 Presented at the **Algorithmic Fairness through the Lens of Metrics and Evaluation Workshop**
 *The 38th Conference on Neural Information Processing Systems (NeurIPS 2024), Vancouver, Canada.*

+Presented at and proceeded with **The 3rd Workshop on Cross-Cultural Considerations in NLP**
+*2025 Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics (NAACL 2025), Albuquerque, New Mexico, USA.*

 ---

 ## Overview